-- Asynchronous email support
+- Asynchronous communication like email support

 At the low end of knowledge management maturity, you’ll find agents heavily relying on implicit and tacit knowledge.
 In the absence of a serviceable knowledge base, or knowledge sharing culture, agents are on their own.
 Don’t be surprised to find high turnover and poor customer satisfaction in such environments.

 On the other hand, a strong knowledge management strategy helps agents instantly view personalized content recommendations based on the customer’s history, including suggested solutions — ideally without having to switch to a different interface.
 When they do have to search for something, that search experience is personalized based on their role, as well the history of the customer they’re dealing with.

 It’s relevant knowledge at just the right moment.
 Indeed, using data and artificial intelligence (AI) to create personalized agent experiences is a core tenet of Coveo’s AI-powered agent experience inside Salesforce.